Yoav666s/dnd-wiki/collections/_classes/nornfeld/monk/warrior-of-the-sands.md

 When you use your Deflect Attacks feature, if you reduce the damage of a melee attack to 0 and expend 1 Focus Point to redirect the attack, immediately afterwards you can make an Unarmed Strike or melee weapon attack with a Scimitar against the attacker.

 # Level 17: Deep Cuts
-Whenever you deal slashing damage to a creature, you deal additional damage equal to your Wisdom modifier.
+Whenever you deal slashing damage to a creature, you deal additional damage equal to your Wisdom modifier (minimum of 1).

 [:classes/monk/sands/2024:]